 The therapist acts as a support and facilitator in helping you to slowly and safely move through the awareness that unfolds inside after finding the brainspot.
 You and the therapist focus deep moment-to-moment attention on the troubles presented by this one neural pathway.

 What comes up?
 This is different for every individual and in every session.
 It may be visual images, memories, a few words, sensations in the body, forgotten sounds, and various feelings.
 The point is to allow and witness these natural “leftover” responses from the trauma to surface.
 The individual is free to just experience the associations or they can share it in words with the therapist as they go along.
-You may periodically re-rate the distress and shift to another brainspot if too overwhelmed by the first.
+You may periodically re-rate the distress, or shift to another brainspot if too overwhelmed by the first.